user1397/do-droplet-tf/README.md

 The default SSH port is also changed, and the OS packages should be fully up to date.
 Everything is variable-ized so feel free to change anything you want.
 The `cloud-init.sh` file can be expanded quite a lot (for example, add as many packages as you want in the `apt install` line).

 Note: this assumes you're going to run a Debian or Ubuntu VM.
-If you want to run a different distro, further changes may be needed in `cloud-init.sh` and `variables.tf`
+If you want to run a different distro, further changes may be needed in `cloud-init.sh` and you'll need to change the `droplet_image` var in `variables.tf`

 I intentionally chose the cheapest droplet ($4/month) as a starting point, feel free to change the droplet size to whatever you want (see Helpful Stuff at the bottom).